neuralgcm/coordax/README.md

-# Coordax: coordinate Axes for scientific computing in JAX
+# Coordax: Coordinate axes for scientific computing in JAX

 Authors: Dmitrii Kochkov and Stephan Hoyer